gl0bsec/gl0bsec/README.md

 ## Hi,
 I am a graduate student (Leiden University) and researcher (ANU).
 I am interested in international security, and the multi-level governance of the internet, climate change and corporations.
 My programs mainly focus on solving problems in open source intelligence and computational social science.
-In short, I analyze online activity and large datasets to make sense of policy and (inter)national security issues.
+In short, I analyse online activity and large datasets to make sense of policy and (inter)national security issues.

 ### 🔭 I’m currently working on:
 - Opinion mining for refugee and human rights issues using news and social media data